 Signs that you’ve lost your individuality in a relationship

-Losing yourself in a relationship can happen gradually, but it’s important to recognize the signs before it’s too late.
+Losing yourself in a relationship can happen gradually, but it’s essential to recognise the signs before it’s too late.
 Here are some signs that you may have lost your individuality in your relationship:

-1. You always do what your partner wants: If you find yourself always doing what your partner wants without considering your own preferences or desires, it’s a sign that you’ve lost your individuality.
+1. You always do what your partner wants: If you find yourself constantly doing what your partner wants without considering your preferences or desires, it’s a sign that you’ve lost your individuality.

 2. You no longer pursue your interests: If you’ve given up your hobbies and interests that you enjoyed before the relationship, it’s a sign that you’ve lost your individuality.